-- 92. While the Port Campbell Life Saving Club had direct communication between Life Saving Victoria,51 there were clear communication breakdown issues between them and the other agencies which affected the provision and receipt of point-in-time situation reports across the emergency network and effected the co-ordination of assets.
-There appears to have been an attempt to manage this by diverting some interagency communication to informal telephone calls, which has meant these calls have not been captured in relevant communication logs.52 - 93.
+- 90. While the Port Campbell Life Saving Club had direct communication between Life Saving Victoria, there were clear communication breakdown issues between them and the other agencies which affected the provision and receipt of point-in-time situation reports across the emergency network and effected the co-ordination of assets.
+There appears to have been an attempt to manage this by diverting some interagency communication to informal telephone calls, which has meant these calls have not been captured in relevant communication logs. - 91.
 Mr Younis stated that while he was aware that air assistance was on the way, he was unaware of all the other radio communications from the Rescue Co-Ordination Centre and Life Saving Victoria communications, which conveyed the updated location of Mr Bhaskar, the current risks and dangers, and a direction to assess.
-Without these communications and further input from all the crew members, his ability to make a full risk assessment was limited.
+Without these communications and further input from all the crew members, his ability to make a full risk assessment was limited. - 92.
+Statements from Port Campbell Surf Lifesaving Club volunteers also refer to gaps in communications between the club tower, Life Saving Victoria Communications, and other responding agencies.
+While the club tower had direct communication with Life Saving

-51 The Water Police (Marine 900) linked into the radio channel that was transmitting communications to the Port Campbell Life Saving Club and Life Saving Victoria and could receive and transmit messages on the frequency: CB Exhibit 31.
-52 For example, see CB 158, 218, 268, 289.
+&lt;sup>51 The Water Police (Marine 900) linked into the radio channel that was transmitting communications to the Port Campbell Life Saving Club and Life Saving Victoria and could receive and transmit messages on the frequency: CB Exhibit 31.

+&lt;sup>52 For example, see CB 158, 218, 268, 289.